 - A one page cover letter that denotes your interest in the undergraduate internship.

 - Two professional or academic references with contact information.

 - An interview with the Training Coordinator, Dr. David Davino

 Intern, Fall 2010

 "My experience as an undergraduate Intern with Longwood's Counseling Center was invaluable.
 Under the supervision of a skilled counselor and researcher, I examined the importance of spiritual wellness in higher education through conducting research and presenting implication on a panel with faculty and staff members.
 Before completing this internship, I had minimal research and public speaking experience.
 After partnering with the supportive staff members at the Counseling Center, I am now confident in my skills, as this experience prepared me for graduate school and other professional opportunities.
 Currently, I am pursuing a Master of Science in Mental Health Counseling at Longwood University.
-As the Graduate Assistant in the Academic and Career Advising Center, I advise students concerning academic and career exploration.
+As the Graduate Assistant in the Academic and Career Advising Center (now University Career Center), I advise students concerning academic and career exploration.
 My experience as Intern in the Counseling Center equipped me with the confidence to present for classes and workshops.
 As a Mental Health Support Specialist for Helton Inc., I provide mental health support for individuals with severe mental illness.
 Through my experience in the Counseling Center, I developed the skills to be empathic towards students of different backgrounds and attune to individual needs.
 I encourage fellow Lancers to complete numerous internships to gain valuable experience and to discover their passion!"